atlasgong/payload-sentinel/README.md

 # Payload Sentinel (A PayloadCMS Plugin)

 Payload Sentinel is a lightweight, opinionated audit logger for Payload CMS.
 It automatically logs user CRUD operations in a centralized audit log, allowing you to track who did what and when, because “I don’t know who changed that” isn’t good enough.
-Sentinel ensures complete traceability across all user activity; you’ll never lose sight of critical changes again.
+Sentinel ensures complete traceability across all user activity.

-Say goodbye to mystery edits forever.

 - Works right out of the box — no configuration is needed.
 - Minimal and self-contained — zero external dependencies.
-- Natively integrates with Payload's versioning support.
+- Natively integrates with Payload's versioning features.

 ## Installation